 Tesla 'Cloud Profiles' enable vehicle syncing

-The feature isn't ready yet, but in 2021.40 we get a sneak peak at the UI of Cloud Profiles and how it may function.
+The feature isn't ready yet, but in 2021.40 we get a sneak peek at the UI of Cloud Profiles and how it may function.

 In the Profiles menu, there will be a new option under each profile called 'Enable Vehicle Sync'.
 It looks like enabling this option will enable your Tesla to sync the given driver profile to other vehicles in your Tesla app.